These man-made particles are found in cosmetics, injections, tattoos…and god knows what else. Here’s why you need to worry about nanoparticle safety

 By Jody McCutcheon

 With the weather heating up, I’ve been looking for a sunscreen.
-I was amazed, after having tried a few, how they seem to be better than ever: they get quickly absorbed and leave no white residue.
-When I asked the saleslady whether this meant the products were still effective, she told me that the same active ingredients were used as the old-fashioned chalky white ones, but in nanoparticle form, meaning the skin absorbs them right away.
+I was amazed, after having tried a few, how they seem to be better than ever.
+They get quickly absorbed and leave no white residue.
+When I asked the sales woman whether this meant the products were still effective, she told me that the same active ingredients were used as the old-fashioned chalky white ones.
+But there was a difference: now the ingredients were in nanoparticle form, meaning the skin absorbs them right away.

 Watchdogs like FOE have lobbied for consumer protection, but these efforts haven’t translated into consistent federal regulation.
 As far back as 2004, the United Kingdom‘s Royal Society recommended that ENPs be treated as new chemicals and subjected to stringent testing and consistent labeling requirements.
-Despite this wise advice, in 2006, the UK government decided that instead, the companies producing nanoparticles could volunteer to report their findings about the impact of nanoparticles on health if they so chose.
-That only twelve businesses responded at all is almost comical, and perhaps unsurprising.
+Despite this wise advice, in 2006, the UK government made a bad decision.
+They said the companies producing nanoparticles could volunteer to report their findings about nanoparticle safety themselves.
+IF they chose to do so!
+That only a handful of businesses responded at all is almost comical, and perhaps unsurprising.

 Measuring between one and one hundred nanometers (billionths of a metre) in size, engineered nanoparticles are found in a wide range of cosmetic products, including: